Curing

 1 kg 0.08 2.5 1/2

-To cure meat for sausages (comminuted) and to stay within 156 ppm nitrite limit we have to apply no more than 1 oz of Cure #1 for each 25 lbs of meat.
-To dry cure 25 lbs of pork butts and to stay within 625 nitrite limits we need 4 times more of Cure #1, in our case 4 ounces.
-Keep in mind that when you add Cure #1 (there is 93.75% salt in it) you are adding extra salt to your meat and you may re-adjust your recipe.
+To cure meat for sausages (comminuted) and to stay within the 156 ppm nitrite limit, we have to apply no more than 1 oz of Cure #1 for every 25 lbs of meat.
+To dry cure 25 lbs of pork butts and to stay within 625 nitrite limits, we can add 4 times more of Cure #1, in our case, 4 ounces.
+Keep in mind that when you add Cure #1 (there is 93.75% salt in it), you are adding extra salt to your meat, and you may re-adjust your recipe.

 Meat for Dry Curing Cure #1 in ounces Cure #1 in grams Cure #1 in teaspoons